Skip to content

 Terminal window

-docker pull ghcr.io/felixkrueger/bismark:beta # latest beta
+docker pull ghcr.io/felixkrueger/bismark:latest # latest release

-docker pull ghcr.io/felixkrueger/bismark:2.0.0-beta.11 # pinned
+docker pull ghcr.io/felixkrueger/bismark:3.0.0 # pinned

 The Rust aligner also adds an opt-in, lower-memory combined-index alignment mode (one combined C→T + G→A index instead of separate per-strand instances) — see the Alignment page.